Share this Article

-Have your eye on an investment property, but need a little help to make your landlording dream a reality?
+Are you thinking about taking advantage of the soft real estate market—and rising inventory—to buy an investment property in NYC, but need a little help to make your dream become a reality?

-Here’s what you need to know about getting a mortgage on an investment property:
+Here’s what you need to know about getting a mortgage on an investment property in NYC.

-It will probably be an adjustable-rate mortgage: The federal government doesn’t back mortgages for investment properties, which means you’ll need to shop around for lenders who’ll loan the money on their own books.
-These so-called “portfolio” loans are rarely offered at fixed rates, says Gendels, so you’ll likely be offered a 5/1 or 7/1 adjustable rate mortgage (ARM).
-That means rates remain fixed for either five or seven years, respectively, and then adjust annually up to a certain percentage cap.
-Typically, there is a margin set (for example, 3% over LIBOR rates with a cap of 5% over the initial interest rate).
+The federal government doesn’t back mortgages for investment properties, which means you’ll need to shop around for lenders who’ll loan the money on their own books.
+These so-called portfolio loans are rarely offered at fixed rates, Baldwin says, so you’ll likely be offered a 5/1, 7/1, or 10/1 adjustable rate mortgage (ARM).
+That means rates remain fixed for either five, seven, or 10 years, respectively, and then adjust annually up to a certain percentage cap.
+Typically, there is a margin set (for example, 3 percent over LIBOR rates with a cap of 5 percent over the initial interest rate).

-Currently, for instance, National Cooperative Bank is offering a rate of around 4.125% for a 5/1 ARM and 4.375% for a 7/1 ARM on an investment purchase.
-Annual adjustments after the initial five- or seven-year period are based on LIBOR plus a margin (for example, 3%) and can’t exceed an additional 5% above the original interest rate.
+Currently, for instance, National Cooperative Bank is offering a rate of around 4.375 percent for a 5/1 ARM, 4.50 percent for a 7/1 ARM, and 4.625 percent for a 10/1 ARM on an investment purchase in New York.
+Annual adjustments after the initial five- or seven-year period are based on LIBOR plus a margin (for example, 3 percent) and can’t exceed an additional 5 percent above the original interest rate.

-It’s harder to qualify…: You’ll need a minimum FICO credit score of 720 (versus 680-700 if the property were your primary residence).
-The maximum loan-to-value ratio is 65%—meaning if the condo you have your eye on costs $1 million, you’ll need to come up with at least $350,000.
-(For primary residences, some banks lend up to 90% with mortgage insurance.)
+You’ll need a minimum FICO credit score of 720 (versus 680-700 if the property is your primary residence).
+The maximum loan-to-value ratio is 75 percent—meaning if the property you have your eye on costs $1 million, you’ll need to come up with at least $250,000.
+(For primary residences, some banks lend up to 90 percent with mortgage insurance.)

-…But it’s easier to meet the owner-occupancy test: If you’re buying a co-op or condo, the building will need to be at least 30% owner-occupied.
-This is actually a lower threshold than the 51% needed to obtain a federally-guaranteed mortgage.
+If you’re buying a condo, the building will need to be at least 30 percent owner-occupied.
+This is actually a lower threshold than the 51 percent needed to obtain a federally-guaranteed mortgage.

 You Might Also Like